 The details are well done.

-If you stay in one of the Cars Family Suites you can expect the following amenities:
+If you stay in one of the Cars Family Suites, you can expect the following amenities:

-- Sleep up to 6 adults
+- Sleep up to six adults

 - Queen Bed, Table Bed (Double), Sleeper Sofa (Double)

-- 2 bathrooms
+- Two bathrooms

-Family suites do run considerably higher in price than a standard room at a value resort.
-However, they are much less in comparison to a 2 bedroom villa resort like Disney’s Riviera.
+The suites are great options for large families and those traveling with extended families.
+As mentioned earlier, the family suites run considerably higher in price than a standard room at a value resort.
+However, they are much less than a two-bedroom villa resort like Disney’s Riviera.